kinecosystem/kin-ecosystem-android-sdk/README.md

 3.	```Call Kin.addNativeOffer(nativeSpendOffer, dismissOnTap)```.

     >**NOTE:** Each new offer is added as the first offer in Spend Offers list the Marketplace displays.
-    Parameter dismissOnTap determine if the Marketplace need to be dissmised on tap.
+    Parameter dismissOnTap determine if the Marketplace need to be dismissed on tap.
     Adding the same offer twice will update the existing one.

     ```